 <script src='https://www.google.com/recaptcha/api.js'></script>

-I used a div with an id ‘g-recaptcha-error’ to display the error message.
-It will populate if users try to submit a form without solving the reCAPTCHA challenge.
-Upon receiving a successful response, I will remove the error message from the callback function.
+I used a div with an id g-recaptcha-error to display the error message.
+The error will populate if users try to submit a form without solving the reCAPTCHA challenge.
+Upon receiving a successful response, this error will be removed using the callback function.

-Finally, let’s write a JavaScript code that handles the reCAPTCHA response.
-And based on the response it shows either an error message or allows the form to proceed.
+Now, let’s write a JavaScript code that handles the reCAPTCHA response.
+Based on the response, it shows either an error message or allows the form to proceed.

 <script>